2012-13 Program on Data-Driven Decisions in Healthcare

 - Highlight and increase the role that statistics, applied mathematics and operations research can play in making data-driven healthcare decisions.

-The program will have two principal—and intersecting—themes:
+The program had two principal—and intersecting—themes:

 Operations Research Modeling (ORM), with particular emphasis on resource allocation.
 The depth of interest in healthcare in the operations research community is enormous.
 Meeting programs of INFORMS, the principal society, contain dozens of sessions on healthcare topics.
 One expected focus is mathematical model building and use of different forms of simulation (e.g., discrete-event and agent-based simulations) as tools for evaluation of models, operational practices and policies.
 Other anticipated mathematical emphases include discrete optimization, Markov decision processes, dynamic programming, network modeling and stochastic control.